JAC-CS-Game-Programming-F23/Notes/3-Mario/README.md

 ### Game Objects

-- Game objects are separate from the tiles in our map, for things that maybe don't align perfectly with it.For example, maybe they have different widths/heights or their positions are offset by a different amount than `TILE_SIZE`.
+- Game objects are separate from the tiles in our map, for things that maybe don't align perfectly with it.
+For example, maybe they have different widths/heights or their positions are offset by a different amount than `TILE_SIZE`.
 - Game objects can be tested for collision with AABB.
 - For example, power-ups in Mario can be represented as game objects:
   - ⭐ A star game object may flip an `isInvincible` flag on the player and begin an `invincibilityDuration` timer.